Ryan-Martin22/The-Cocktail-Lab/README.md

 ### Contact Us

-* This section features all the contact information a user would need to get in contact with The Cocktail lab including opening times, address and contact infotmation such as email and phone number.
+* This section features all the contact information a user would need to get in contact with The Cocktail lab including opening times, address and contact information such as email and phone number.
 * This section also features a map where the user can find the location of the Cocktail Lab.

 ![Contact Us Image](assets/images/Screenshot6.png)